pymupdf/PyMuPDF-Optional-Material/docs/pixmap.rst

    .. method:: __init__(self, doc, xref)

-      **From a PDF image:** Create a pixmap from an image **contained in PDF** ``doc`` identified by its XREF number.
+      **From a PDF image:** Create a pixmap from an image **contained in PDF** ``doc`` identified by its :data:`xref`.
 All pimap properties are set by the image.
-Have a look at `extract-img1.py <https://github.com/rk700/PyMuPDF/tree/master/demo/extract-img1.py>`_ and `extract-img2.py <https://github.com/rk700/PyMuPDF/tree/master/demo/extract-img2.py>`_ to see how this can be used to recover all of a PDF's images.
+Have a look at `extract-img1.py <https://github.com/pymupdf/PyMuPDF/tree/master/demo/extract-img1.py>`_ and `extract-img2.py <https://github.com/pymupdf/PyMuPDF/tree/master/demo/extract-img2.py>`_ to see how this can be used to recover all of a PDF's images.

       :arg doc: an opened **PDF** document.
       :type doc: :ref:`Document`

-      :arg int xref: the XREF number of an image object.
-For example, you can make a list of images used on a particular page with :meth:`Document.getPageImageList`, which also shows the xref numbers of each image.
+      :arg int xref: the :data:`xref` of an image object.
+For example, you can make a list of images used on a particular page with :meth:`Document.getPageImageList`, which also shows the :data:`xref` numbers of each image.

    .. method:: clearWith([value [, irect]])